varunkumardev/amitmerchant1990.github.io/_posts/2020-03-30-using-arrow-functions-php.md

 When PHP 7.4 [released](https://www.php.net/archive/2019.php#2019-11-28-1), it came with a whole lot of features/improvements that makes the language more interesting to work with.
 The one such feature that I want to talk about is arrow functions.
 For a primer, arrow functions are not new.
 In fact, If you've been working with the latest JavaScript (EcmaScript 6), you might've worked with [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) already.

+## Using arrow functions in PHP

-You can now use a shorthand syntax for defining functions with implicit by-value scope binding.
+With PHP 7.4, you can now use a shorthand syntax for defining functions with implicit by-value scope binding.
 Let's understand it by taking the following example.

 ```php
 <?php